 Apple’s next big update for a billion-plus iPhones is iOS 15.
 A beta for developers was made available on the first day of WWDC, June 7, 2021.
-The beta was then expended to public beta testers in its second release, on June 30, 2021.
-We expect the final release in the fall, probably in September.
+The beta was then expanded to public beta testers in its second release, on June 30, 2021.
+Now we know Apple will launch iOS 15 on Monday, September 20.

 This page collects all our major articles about iOS 15: FAQs and feature guides, how-tos, tips, updates, and news.
 It’s your one-stop shop for all the iOS 15 related content on Macworld.
 We’ll continue to update this page as we post more iOS 15-related articles.

 Apple released iOS 15.1 on October 25, 2021.
 It adds SharePlay, vaccination records in the Health app, a toggle for Auto Macro and ProRes recording on iPhone 13 Pro, and several other small features.

 Apple is currently testing the iOS 15.2 beta, which brings several new features, including App Privacy Report, Legacy Contact, and Communication Safety in Messages.
 To participate in the public beta, visit beta.apple.com on your iPhone or iPad, tap the “Sign up” button (or Log in if you’re previously been a beta tester) and follow the steps to download the beta profile.

 What’s new in iOS 15?
 As usual, the big new iPhone operating system update comes with lots of new features, design changes, and improvements.
 We’ve compiled a list of all the big new features in iOS 15.

 A number of iOS 15 features will not be ready yet when iOS 15 first rolls out to the general public.
 SharePlay, Legacy Contacts, CSAM scanning, and Universal Control are all rolling out in an update later this year.
 We have a guide to iOS 15’s delayed features to keep you up to date on what’s coming and when.